A homotopy invariant of stable maps to oriented surfaces: Introduction

-\begin{theorem} Let $f$ and $g$ be two homotopic image simple fold maps from a closed oriented manifold $M$ of odd dimension $m\geq2$ to an oriented surface $F$.
-Suppose that $F$ is $\R^2$ or $S^2$ if $m>3$.
-Suppose that no $R_3$ moves occur during the homotopy from $f$ to $g$.
+\begin{theorem} Let $f$ and $g$ be two homotopic image simple fold maps $M\to F$, where \begin{itemize} \item $M$ is a closed manifold of odd dimension $m> 2$ and $F$ is $\R^2$ or $S^2$, or \item $M$ is a closed oriented manifold of dimension $3$, and $F$ is an oriented surface. \end{itemize} Suppose that no $R_3$ moves occur during a generic homotopy from $f$ to $g$.
 Then, the number of components of $\Sigma(f)$ is congruent modulo two to the number of components of $\Sigma(g)$. \end{theorem}

 We note that $R_3$-moves are closely related to triple points of the singular sets $\Sigma(h)$ of maps $h$ to $\R^3$.
 These are studied by Saeki and T.~Yamamoto~\cite{SY}.

 The proof of Theorem ~\ref{th:2} also utilizes the cumulative winding number $\omega(f)$.